 Anxiety attacks are created when one has thoroughly trained their body and brain to become hyper-vigilant and prepared in anticipation of the next stressful experience.

 If we could trace anxiety back to the beginning, for most people it starts off with a situation or an event that caused intense emotional pressure.
-After the event, the memory of this experience causes the person to think about the episode again and again in anticipation of a similar event occurring again.
-This constant negative mental rehearsal of the past makes the individual anxious and afraid about their future moments and potentially about what could happen.
+After the event, the memory of this experience causes the person to think about the episode again and again in anticipation of a similar event occurring in the future.
+This constant negative mental rehearsal of the past makes the individual anxious and afraid about their future moments what potentially could happen.

 From a bio-chemical standpoint.
 Their negative thoughts about the past produce negatively charged peptides (chemicals) in the Pituitary Gland in the brain, which are released into the blood stream.
 These peptides then make their way to the Adrenal Gland and other cells.
 The Sympathetic Nervous System is switched on and the body prepares to fight or run away.
 Blood is taken from the digestive system and sent to the muscles, blood sugar levels and the heart rate increase as other emergency services within the body are turned on.

-Because the cells in our body want normality, they begin to send signals to the brain instructing it to deliver more of the same negative cocktails.
+The cells in our body want normality, so they begin to send signals to the brain instructing it to deliver more of the same negative cocktail.
 The brain then reaches back into its memory bank located in the Hippocampus, finding these old memories of anxiousness.
 The brain starts mulling them over and over again in the present moment, releasing the negatively charged chemicals into the blood stream so the cells once again can feel normal.
-This vicious circle of thought and chemical can be injurious to your health and long term can be the catalyst for disease and other behavioural problems but it also explains why it is so hard to break free of anxiety on all levels.
+This vicious circle of thought and chemical can be injurious to your health and long term can be the catalyst for disease and other behavioural problems, but it also explains why it is so hard to break free of anxiety on all levels.